albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 ---

-# Multistage to the rescue
+# Multistage to the rescue!

 ```Dockerfile
 FROM alpine:3.12.0 as builder